Common symptoms during pregnancyPrenatal care - common symptoms

 Early on in the pregnancy, you will likely be making more trips to the bathroom.

-- As your uterus grows and rises higher in your abdomen (belly), the feeling may improve.
+- As your uterus grows and rises higher in your abdomen (belly), the need to urinate often may lessen.

-- As you get closer to delivery and your baby drops lower into your pelvis, you will need to pee much more, and the amount of urine passed at one time will be less (the bladder holds less due to pressure from the baby).
+- As you get closer to delivery and your baby descends into your pelvis, you will need to pee much more, and the amount of urine passed at one time will be less (the bladder holds less due to pressure from the baby).

 If you have pain when you urinate or a change in urine odor or color, call your health care provider.
 These could be signs of a bladder infection.